Whirlpool WDF520PADM Control Board Gets Power But No Lights — Diagnosis & Fix

 5. Test display operation by pressing the power button

-If the display illuminates after this reset, monitor the dishwasher for recurring issues that might indicate intermittent component failure.
+If the display lights up after this reset, keep an eye on the dishwasher for recurring issues that might suggest an intermittent component failure.

 Control Board vs UI Board Replacement Decision

-Determining whether to replace the main control board or the user interface board in your WDF520PADM requires systematic testing.
+To determine whether to replace the main control board or the user interface board in your WDF520PADM, systematic testing is essential.

 Main Control Board (W10854215)